 Being the oldest of the Istanbul Festivals, which became landmarks of cultural life in Turkey, the Istanbul Music Festival has also earned a reputation for its major role in encouraging research in musicology and in launching special projects on shared cultural values through its productions.

 From the day it was established until 2000, the directorship of the Istanbul Music Festival had been undertaken by Cevza Aktüze, followed by Ahmet Erenli until 2006.
-Yeşim Gürer Oymak is the director of the festival since 2006.
+Yeşim Gürer Oymak was the director of the festival between 2006-2017.
+Efruz Çakırkaya is the new director of the festival since August 2018.

 The Istanbul Music Festival is a member of European Festival Association since 1977.